-Name Description Slot Specifies the slot number of the CP port.
-FlashBytesUsed Specifies the number of bytes used in internal flash memory.
+Name Description FlashBytesUsed Specifies the number of bytes used in internal flash memory.
 FlashBytesFree Specifies the number of bytes available for use in internal flash memory.
 FlashNumFiles Specifies the number of files in internal flash memory.

 Viewing ACE port statistics